DavidBarts/Jacarsdec/README.txt

 size multiplied by the number of channels being demodulated.
 If no amount of increasing buffer sizes seems to cure this problem, it means your computer is too slow.

+One last thing, DISABLE THE SQUELCH on your receiver.
+ACARS sends data at 2400 baud, and the data start virtually as soon as the transmission begins.
+Thus the tiny time delay caused by the squelch turning the audio on means enough lost data that it is impossible to properly decode the message.